robey/stream-toolkit/README.md

 - `sinkStream(options = {})` - Create a writable stream that fills a buffer.
 Options are passed to the underlying `Writable`.

-  The returned stream has one extra method for fetching the buffered contents:
-    - `getBuffer()`

   ```javascript
   import { sinkStream } from "stream-toolkit";
   const sink = sinkStream("hello sailor!");